10 Minibeast Activities to Celebrate National Insect Week

 7. Explore Classic Tales

-8. Practice Fine motor skills
+8. Practice Fine Motor Skills

-Encourage children to practice their fine motor skills with our free insect race download!
+Encourage children to practice their fine motor skills with our insect race download!
 Children can follow the paths of the different insects using their finger or a pencil to strengthen muscles and support later writing skills.

 9. Play a Ladybird Counting Game